JawherLabben/monitoringAlertingForMulti-cloudEnvironments/README.md

 ### The project's goal

-This project is to implement a multi-cloud monitoring solution to monitor and manage cloud resources on multiple platforms such as Azure, AWS.
-A centralized solution collects and analyzes monitoring data, issues personalized alerts, and displays real-time metrics.
-The goal is to improve transparency, control, and efficiency in managing cloud resources while optimizing performance and cost utilization.
+This project aims to implement a multi-cloud monitoring solution for monitoring and managing cloud resources across multiple platforms, such as Azure and AWS.
+A centralized solution will collect and analyze monitoring data, issue personalized alerts, and display real-time metrics.
+The goal is to enhance transparency, control, and efficiency in managing cloud resources, while optimizing performance and cost utilization.

-This phase creates a virtual machine in the Azure cloud that will be used to monitor another machine as part of a multi-cloud monitoring setup.
+This phase involves creating two virtual machines in the Azure cloud.
+The first machine will be utilized for monitoring other machines, while the other machine in the Azure and AWS clouds will serve as targets as part of a multi-cloud monitoring setup

 ### Features
 The main features of Prometheus are: